 Rocky Walton is not afraid to take on giant corporations when it comes to protecting the rights of his clients in Grand Prairie, Arlington, Fort Worth, and Greater DFW.

-To schedule a free initial consultation at his office in Arlington, TX, call (817) 429-4299 or reach out online.
+To schedule a free initial consultation at his office in Arlington, TX, call or text (817) 429-4299 or reach out online.

 Who Is Responsible?

 This type of lawsuit can be brought against several different parties, including the company that designed the vehicle, the company that manufactured its parts, and even the dealer who sold it.
 While a dealer is not responsible for how a car was designed or constructed, they are responsible for selling vehicles that are safe by making sure that a potential buyer is fully aware of shortcomings in safety features.

 A crashworthiness lawsuit typically falls within the realm of product liability.
 Legally, it is considered separate from the cause of the accident itself.
 If you wish to pursue a lawsuit against both a negligent driver who caused a crash and the parties responsible for the crashworthiness of your vehicle, you will need to file two separate lawsuits.
 Our Arlington, TX, firm is prepared to help you determine the best way forward.

 I would like to thank you, Kati and your entire staff for their hard work and professionalism...Your staff was very detailed in their process regarding how to move forward to receive compensation for the accident...I would highly recommend Rocky and his crack crew to help with any issues you may have in receiving equitable compensation for an accident."
 Dennis W., Google Review